rnascunha/coap-te/README.md

 * `percent_decode`: demonstrate the use of function `percent_decode` used to decompose URI strings;

 *Port examples*: here are show the raw use of connections/plataform dependent functions.
 Not intended to the end user.
+* `udp_server`: the use of the implemented posix-like UDP socket.
+Run a echo UDP server;
-* `udp_socket`: the use of the implemented posix-like UDP socket.
-You can use this as reference to port **CoAP-te** to your plataform.
+* `udp_client`: the use of the implemented posix-like UDP socket.
+Run a UDP client making a request and wait for a response;

 ## Portability